ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 StatHdf5FileWriter
 ^^^^^^^^^^^^^^^^^^

-A utility class used for writing out the computed statisitics to a file system.
-Instances of this that a shared *StatStorage* and the output path of where to write statisitics to.
+A utility class used for writing out the computed statistics to a file system.
+Instances of this class are passed a shared *StatsStorage* and the output path of where to write statistics to.
 Every call to *write* will serialise the *StatStorage* to a new HDF5 file.

 HDF5 was chosen given it is an open standard, rather than creating new